EVERSE-ResearchSoftware/RSQKit/pages/tasks/documenting_code.md

 ---
 title: Documenting code
-description: How to write technical documentation to explain to other developers how your code works internally?
+description: How to write technical documentation to explain to other developers and administrators how your code works internally?
 contributors: ["Azza Gamgami", "Aleksandra Nenadic", "Laura Portell-Silva"]
 page_id: documenting_code
 related_pages: